michaeldhu/docs/js/built-in-objects.md

 - `Object.preventExtensions(obj)` prevents new properties from ever being added to the object.
 It also prevents the object's prototype from being re-assigned, while properties still can be added to the prototype.
 Return the same Object.
 - `Object.seal(obj)` seals an object that prevents extensions and makes own properties non-configurable.
 The object's properties can still be changed as long as they are writable.
 Return the same object.
 - `Object.setPrototypeOf(obj, prototype)` changes the object's prototype to another object or null.
 Return the same object.
 Throw TypeError, if the first arguments is null, undefined, or non-extensible.
 A very slow operation.
+- `Object.values(obj)` returns an array of the given object's own enumerable string-keyed property values.

+### instance methods

+- `Object.prototype.hasOwnProperty(prop)` returns a boolean indicates whether the object has the specific property as it's own property.
+No checking for prototype chain.
+Be careful about non-prototype object and overridden hasOwnProperty.
+- `Object.prototype.isPrototypeOf(obj)` checks if this object exists in another object's prototype chain.
+- `Object.prototype.propertyIsEnumerable(prop)` returns a boolean indicates whether the specific property is this object's own enumerable property.
+Most built-in properties are non-enumerable by default.
+- `Object.prototype.toLocaleString()` returns a string representing the object.
+This method is meant to be overridden by derived objects for locale-specific purposes.
+All objects inherit from Object.prototype inherit the toLocaleString method.
+Object's toLocaleString returns the result of calling this.toString().
+- `Object.prototype.toString()` returns a string representing this object.
+This method is meant to overridden by derived objects for custom type coerce logic.
+- `Object.prototype.valueOf()` converts an object to a primitive value.
+JavaScript automatically invokes it when encountering an object where a primitive value is expected.

+### instance properties

+- `Object.prototype.constructor` returns to the constructor function that created the instance object.

+### checking inherits

+Using instanceof key words to determine whether an object is instance of a class.

+### deleting a property from an object

+Using delete key words to delete a property.

 ### demos